The Best Kid-Friendly Activities in Nashville

 Adventure Science Center

-For children (and adults) who love all things scientific, The Adventure Science Center is a can’t-miss attraction in Nashville.
-The center is a non-profit museum featuring over 175 interactive exhibits that highlight numerous facets of the natural world that fall under the umbrella term of ‘science.’
-Kids are guaranteed to enjoy moonwalking in the two-story Space Chase
+For children (and adults) who love all things scientific, the Adventure Science Center is a can’t-miss attraction in Nashville.
+The center is a non-profit museum featuring over 175 interactive exhibits highlighting numerous facets of the natural world that fall under the umbrella term of “science.”
+Kids will enjoy moonwalking in the two-story Space Chase

-Ice Cream at Mike’s
+Ice Cream Parlour, Dessert

 Country Music Hall of Fame and Museum

-The Country Music Hall of Fame, located in the heart of downtown Nashville, is one of the city’s most popular and frequented attractions, and for good reason.
-This 350,000-square foot behemoth of a museum offers visitors a truly one-of-a-kind glimpse into every facet of country music, from its historical roots to its contemporary shape and form.
-And while adults will certainly enjoy the museum’s many state-of-the-art exhibits and galleries, kids, too, can get their fill of interactive and entertaining country music education; in fact, the museum recently opened an exhibit space devoted entirely to children, and the museum frequently offers programs and events
+The Country Music Hall of Fame and Museum, located in the heart of downtown Nashville, is among the city’s most popular and frequented attractions, and for good reason.
+This 350,000-square-foot (32,516-square-meter) behemoth of a museum offers visitors a one-of-a-kind glimpse into every facet of country music, from its historical roots to its contemporary shape and form.
+And while adults will certainly enjoy the museum’s many state-of-the-art exhibits and galleries, kids can get their fill of interactive and entertaining country music education.
+The museum also frequently offers programs and events